LilianValge/1.06-Pythonteamwork/README.md

 class Client {
     static int numberOfClients = 0;
-    private String id; //  OR SHOUD WE PUT INTEGER??????? private String name;
+    private String id; //  OR SHOUD WE PUT INTEGER??????? / I think it doesn't metter becouse we don't do math with it private String name;
     private List<Account> accounts;